Mathias Machado T'09, Director of Career Services and Resources

 Why is this important?
 Results rarely carry over from one context to the next.
 It is highly unlikely that you will need to tackle exactly the same problem at Tuck as you did previously in your career.
 As mentioned in a previous blog, your behaviors are transferable skills that could be indicators of impact at Tuck and in your professional life, and they help us calibrate across diverse backgrounds and experiences.
 By providing examples of your behavior, you show us not only how those impressive results were earned, but also indicate that your strong performance can be replicated here at Tuck and beyond.

 Beyond Your Professional Experience

 We hope you take our advice to heart and invest in putting forth a resume that closely reflects your achievements and interests.
-The way you put forward your experience helps us get to know you.
 Let us, and everyone else who looks at this document get a better understanding of you as an academic, a professional, and a person.